Forte di Quattro: Background and formation

 Forte di Quattro, also known as FDQ, was formed during the first season of the competition show Phantom Singer and they were the winning quartet.
 The four members had separately auditioned for the show.
 They conceived the name to display their intentions of showing the "strength of four", as their name means in the Italian language.
 As the winning quartet, they won an exclusive contract to promote together for a year.

 Ko Hoon-jeong had studied voice at Kyung Hee University but chose to pursue a career in musical theater.
 Kim Hyun-soo and Son Tae-jin were already acquainted as undergraduate voice students at Seoul National University's famed College of Music.
 Lee Byeo-ri, then working in the theater industry, is the only member without any formal training in singing but had experience as an amateur singer with various vocal groups.

 2017: Debut releases

 On May 18, Forte di Quattro released their debut album Forte di Quattro.
-They embarked on a nationwide tour, performing at seventeen different cities around the country.
+They embarked on a nationwide tour, performing at seventeen cities around the country.
 Following the success of the debut album, a repackaged edition was released in October.

 On November 21, they released their second full-length album Classica.
 This was followed by another nationwide tour from the album's release until the end of December.
 Compared to their debut album Classica was much more rooted in classical music and notably sampled melodies from the works of Rachmaninoff, Tchaikovsky and Bizet.